Please Welcome Our New Bloggers (July – September 2019)

 We’ve recently decided to create some dedicated space on FIREhub for all the blogs that get suggested to us that aren’t specifically about financial independence and its philosophy but that deal with closely-related topics and provide useful content.
-We will be extending these pages in the coming weeks and months, but for now feel free to check out our “beta version”.
+We will be extending these pages in the coming weeks and months.

 P.S.
 Don’t forget to give us feedback – what could we do better and what new features should we add to the site?

 I am a Dutchie passionate about the Financial Independence and Retire Early (FIRE) community.
 I want to empower YOU to be financially independent if you choose to be, because everyone can do it!
 I am taking you on my journey to be FIRE by the ago of 35, let’s do it!

 Financially Independent Mom (Netherlands)

 Financially Independent Mom is written by Janneke from the Netherlands.
 Since 2017 I’m investing in P2P lending and in 2018 I learned about FIRE, which totally changed my mindset about money and investing.
 In December 2018 I started my blog about FIRE & investing.
 I love to share my journey towards financial independence and guide you through your own journey.